open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/metrics.md

 - **(Asynchronous) Gauge**: Measures a current value at the time it is read.
 An example would be the fuel gauge in a vehicle.
 Gauges are _always_ asynchronous.
-- **Histogram**: A histogram is a client-side aggregation of values, e.g. request latencies.
-A histogram is likely a good choice if you have a lot of values, and are not interested in every individual value.
+- **Histogram**: A histogram is a client-side aggregation of values, e.g., request latencies.
+A histogram is likely a good choice if you have a lot of values, and are not interested in every individual value, but a statistic about these values (e.g., How many requests take fewer than 1s?)

 In addition to the metric instruments, the concept of _aggregations_ is an important one to understand.
 An aggregation is a technique whereby a large